Rain World: Downloadable content

-Rain World has two downloadable content packs (DLCs), the first being Downpour and the second being The Watcher.
-Tripling the game's world size, Downpour adds five slugcats and ten regions, accessed separately from the original game's content.
+Rain World has two downloadable content packs (DLCs), the first being Downpour.
+Downpour triples the game's world size and adds five slugcats and ten regions, accessed separately from the original game's content.
 Each slugcat features a different set of abilities.
-The Spearmaster creates an infinite amount of spears, but piercing other creatures is the only way it can receive food.
+The Artificer can jump twice midair and create explosives.
+The Spearmaster produces an infinite amount of spears, but piercing other creatures is the only way it receives food.
 The Rivulet, a semiaquatic slugcat, has increased agility, but must deal with more frequent rain.
-The Gourmand requires a tremendous amount of food, but has access to a crafting system.
-The Artificer can jump twice and create explosives, but is constantly plagued by tribes of ape-like "scavengers" that hunt them.
-The Saint has a tongue that can grapple onto objects, granting them high mobility, but it is unable to throw spears and is prone to freezing to death.
+The Gourmand uses its weight to damage and stun enemies and can craft usable gear by merging items, though it requires a tremendous amount of food to stay alive.
+The Saint has a tongue that can grapple onto objects, granting it high mobility, but cannot throw spears and is prone to freezing to death.

-Downpour also adds three other game modes: Safari mode allows the player to freely spectate the ecosystem and control any living creature within it.
-Challenge mode provides 70 unique scored challenges with preset objectives.
-Expedition provides random missions that award experience points upon completion.
-Downpours release was also accompanied by full local co-op functionality and the free Rain World Remix upgrade, which added accessibility options, ways to customize game difficulty, and better modding support so that players could modify the game more easily.
+Downpour also adds three game modes: Safari mode allows the player to spectate the ecosystem and control any living creature.
+Challenge mode provides 70 scored challenges with preset objectives.
+Expedition provides random missions that award experience points upon completion, which the player uses to purchase upgrades and activate difficulty modifiers.
+Downpours release was accompanied by full local cooperative multiplayer functionality and modding support so that players could add user-generated content.

-The Watcher DLC adds the titular slugcat, new regions, and creatures.
-The DLC's additions are significantly larger than the original game.
+The second DLC is The Watcher, which adds regions, creatures, and the Watcher slugcat.